 A study produced on behalf of the Economic Affairs Ministry indicates a boost to gross value added of more than €32 billion in the goods-producing sector alone in the next five years; that equates to a third of the total growth predicted for this sector.
 Many other studies suggest a similar potential in many sectors.

 Germany is a world leader in the field of artificial intelligence, particularly with regard to and machine learning.
 It needs to do more work on technology transfer, the legal framework, and digital infrastructure.
 With regard to modern methods of AI and self-learning systems, the availability and quality of data are central preconditions and determining factors for the quality of outcomes.
-At the same time, the security of a useful data basis is of essential importance.
 However, access to data is restricted in many cases.
 For this reason, the quantity of useful, high-quality data must be significantly increased without violating personal rights, the right to control one’s own data or other basic rights.

 In order to make the best possible use of the potential of artificial intelligence, it is crucial to roll out a more innovation-friendly policy environment in order to shape the digital transformation and to strengthen Germany as a centre for technological innovation via an increased transfer of expertise and targeted funding.
 The Economic Affairs Ministry is already providing a total of €140 million to fund a number of programmes to make systems smarter, such as Smart Data, AUTONOMIK and “PAiCE – Digital Technologies for Business.
 Minister Peter Altmaier is working towards European cooperation on AI, for example with France.

 Smart networks: networking the virtual and physical world